pfrazee/eco/README.md

 Operations: `declare(value, atom)`

-Behaves like the Map, but only specifies the types for child-Objects.
+Behaves like the Map, but only specifies the types for child-Objects, and can not change values after they are set.
 If there are concurrent adds for the same key, greatest-authority wins.

 ## How to use eco